 Defense of others: I would have been mad if you said that to me, too

 If I catch myself speaking carelessly to my children—I choose a long pause and sometimes fail.
 I find difficulty in unearthing a healthy language in the heat of the moment.
-While it’s known that repetition is key (practice, practice, practice), I’m feeling adament to remind myself of the harm and incompatable value ‘obedience’ – otherwise known as punishment – plays in my parenting routine.
+While it’s known that repetition is key (practice, practice, practice), I’m feeling adament to remind myself of the harm and incompatable value ‘obedience’ that is conjoined with punishment plays in my parenting routine.
 I’ve incoporated a mix of knowlege acquired from books I’ve read to compose the following:

 - Obedience promotes coercion over choice